-PCEC’s pavilions are considered construction zone areas during the build and break-down phases leading up to and following an Exhibition (Construction Phase).
+PCEC’s pavilions are considered construction zone during the move in and move out phase of an exhibition (Construction Phase).

-Worksafe WA requires that all persons entering a construction zone area hold the correct permit – referred to as a “Blue” or “White” Card.
+Worksafe WA requires that all contractors entering a construction zone area hold the correct permit – referred to as a “Blue” or “White” Card.